 Date: 20 Dec 1922

-William Hallam was battered to death with a heavy chain.
+William Hallam was battered to death with a heavy chain in the porchway to a club that he managed.

 He was the steward of the Kirklington Institute in Southwell.

-He was attacked as he left the club after shutting it up at about 10.15pm on 19 December 1922 and had a box containing £20 taken from him.
+He was attacked as he left the club after shutting it up at about 10.15pm on 19 December 1922 and had a box containing about £20 taken from him and was left lying on the ground with a severe scalp wound.
+It was two hours before he was found and then removed to the Nottingham General Hospital.

 Two men who had left a club a short while before William Hallam locked up said that they had got about a quarter of a mile away from the club when they heard banging sounds but just thought that it was William Hallam chopping wood.